GitHub-BartekT/Trip-Reimbursement-Calculation/README.md

 4. Documentation ❌
    - installation and setup guide
    - usage instructions for users and administrators
-5. Improvments and Corrections:
+5. Improvements and Corrections:
-   - funcionalities as required based on user feedback or additional requirements
+   - functionalities as required based on user feedback or additional requirements

 https://www.linkedin.com/in/bartlomiejtucholski/